 BBQ Pork Chops are great for your next barbecue party this summer!
 They are juicy and flavorful, marinated in a tangy BBQ sauce that will definitely make your guests come back for more!

 BBQ Pork Chops are a great party dish with its flavor and uber juiciness!
 Generally, this type of meat could be bland.
 But with this easy recipe, we will teach you how to prep them to make the most of them in terms of flavor and tenderness!

 We will be utilizing a great cooking technique called brining.
 We will marinate the chops in a watery mixture of several ingredients used to add flavor, as well as tenderize them.
-It is a super easy process which will add some extra time to prepare, but it is well worth it.
+It is a super easy process that will add some extra time to prepare, but it is well worth it.
 It elevates this dish to a whole new level.

 What comes out of this, is a sumptuous juicy dish full of meaty goodness!
 All you have to do is to fire your grill and cook them for a few minutes.

 The first step is to choose a bowl that is large enough to fit all the meat but small enough to fit inside your refrigerator.